-Large infrastructure projects will be needed to connect expanded urban areas in west Vaughan, northeast Vaughan and north Markham to Regional water and wastewater systems.
+Large infrastructure projects will be needed to connect expanded urban areas in west Vaughan, northeast Vaughan and north Markham to Regional water and wastewater systems, with timing of construction subject to future planning studies.
+Advancing the North Markham Water and Wastewater Servicing Environmental Assessment to 2024 addresses concerns raised by Markham and Stouffville.
+This advanced timeline enables a deeper analysis of service area population forecasts while keeping timing of construction in the second 10-year of the Master Plan until detailed work is complete in the Environmental Assessment.
 More localized upgrades will address intensification, including in the Richmond Hill/Langstaff Gateway area and growth areas in the City of Vaughan.
 The plan also identifies water expansion projects to support system resiliency for the entire York Water System.